MathiasPersson84/DCFTokenGrabber/README.md

 This tool is for educational and testing purposes only.
 It does not handle confidential clients or use client secrets.
 Use responsibly and in accordance with Microsoft's terms of use.

 ## License
-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0.

 ## Contributing
 Contributions and pull requests are welcome!
 Feel free to fork, improve, and submit suggestions via GitHub issues or PRs.